IchBinEthan/cse15l-lab-reports/lab3.md

 `$ less +20 ./fileName.txt`

-**How is this command important?** This is used to make viewing files more efficiently.
+***How is this command useful?*** This is used to make viewing files more efficiently.
 If, for example, I have a Java file that has a particular method whose code started at line `37`, viewing the contents starting from line 37 from the top would allow me to see the method I want to edit.

 Here are instances of the command `less +` being used for the same two files `pmed.0020085.txt` and `Fire_Victims_Sue.txt` respectively.